BPJandree/GOSTlibs/TUTORIAL.md

 Version: 0.1.0
 Authors: Bo Pieter Johannes Andree <bandree@worldbank.org>, Benjamin P Stewart <bstewart@worldbank.org>
 AuthorAffiliation: World Bank
-Description: This is an example package that we build during one of the Show Intel meetings at GOST - Worldbank, Washington D.C.
+Description: This is an example package that we build during one of the Show Intel meetings at GOST - World Bank, Washington D.C.
 The code is functional and allows you to Jitter GPS locations.
 Depends: rgdal, rgeos
 License: MIT
 Encoding: UTF-8